 The Congregation of Moses, an egalitarian traditional synagogue, welcomes all interfaith families.

-Our reopening protocol will remain under continual review as CDC, MDHHS, and local guidance warrant as we begin returning to normal.
+Our reopening protocol will remain under continual review as CDC, MDHHS and local guidance warrant.

 In order to enter the building for services, the following procedures will be observed:

 - As per CDC and MDHHS guidance, the Congregation of Moses encourages and recommends that all members be vaccinated.

 - While in the synagogue, members and guests who are vaccinated will not be required to wear masks.
 However, unvaccinated congregants and guests will be required to do so while in the building.

 - Guests not known to the usher to be vaccinated will be asked a limited set of screening questions.